TUDelft-SPC-Lab/covfee/docs/nginx-deployment.md

         index index.nginx-debian.html;
     }

-    # Show the the app at www.your_domain/covfee
+    # Show the app at www.your_domain/covfee
     location /covfee {
         rewrite ^/covfee/(.*)$ /$1 break; # Remove the /covfee from the URL before passing it to the proxy_pass below include proxy_params; # Add the proxy configuration from the proxy_params file from the parent folder